 Dental plaque that is kept at a pH of 7.0 or greater does not experience this shift in the bacterial species to aciduric and acidogenic (cavity-causing) bacteria even during exposure to sugar.
 If the pH in the mouth can be maintained at a neutral or alkaline pH, regardless of sugar, food, or acidic drink consumption, the healthy bacteria within the dental plaque biofilm will not die and the shift to cavity-causing bacteria will not occur.2

-For those patients that are experiencing dental decay, alkaline dental products with pH ranges from 8 to 11 can be used daily (such as CTx3 Rinse) to reverse the bacterial shift from cavity-causing bacteria to healthy bacteria.
+For those patients who are experiencing dental decay, alkaline dental products with pH ranges from 8 to 11 (such as CTx3 Rinse) can be used daily to reverse the bacterial shift from cavity-causing bacteria to healthy bacteria.
 In addition, daily uses of a pH neutralizing oral spray, gel, or gum after meals, snacks, and drinks can quickly elevate acidic oral conditions caused by diet.
 This method of pH neutralization can shorten acid attacks caused by foods/sugars and keep the acid attack from dropping to intensely low pH levels.

 Finally, for patients that have risk factors leading to a bacterial imbalance, targeted pH neutralization dental products used daily can greatly aid in preventing a bacterial shift in their oral biofilm.
 This is especially important for individuals with unmodifiable risk factors such as a restricted diet, saliva issues, prescription medications, and children at risk.
 It is preferable to prevent the bacterial shift from healthy to unhealthy (cavity-causing) than to reverse an acidic biofilm back to a healthy balance.